101companies/101rails/README.md

 ## Admin rights

-To be signed in you need to have github account with public email and your name in github profile.
+To be signed in you need to have GitHub account with public email and your name in GitHub profile.

 ![](http://101companies.org/assets/github-public-email-3ed71b5549eed5cd7235804f3e0054f9.png)